-My work is comprised of bodies, altars, vessels, and objects all of which operate like an artifact that represents a part of a story.
+My work is comprised of bodies, altars, vessels, and objects, which operate like rebus pointing to queer and peculiar narratives.
 I like to explore memory, history, and magic.
 I make my work by hand in my studio and invest a lot of attention into materials and building up layers of a surface, through line, texture and detail.
-I’m interested in creating awkward juxtapositions; like when you’re seated next to a stranger on a bench and anything might happen: misunderstanding, laughter, violence, indifference, lust, love, silence, solemnity, a sense of humor.
-I work intuitively, and I use a lot of different materials and strategies including painting, drawing, collage, ceramics, sculpture, printmaking and performance.
+I work intuitively, and I use a lot of different materials including painting, drawing, collage, ceramics, sculpture, printmaking and performance.

-I was born in 1968 on the eve of social unrest in Camden, New Jersey, to a family of artists, writers, bootleggers, and trouble-makers.
-We moved north, where I grew up with my time split between the outskirts of New York City, the slums of Philadelphia, and a farm on the banks of the Delaware River where I learned to swim with snapping turtles.
+I was born in 1968 in Camden, New Jersey, to a family of artists, writers, musicians, bootleggers, and trouble-makers.
+We moved north, where I grew up with my time split between the outskirts of New York City, the slums of Philadelphia, and a farm on the banks of the Delaware River where I learned to swim with snakes.
+The visual and performing arts, and the natural world inspired my initial forays into painting and sculpture.
 Early on I was fascinated by the social sculptures of Joseph Beuys, graphic work of Ben Shahn and the prints of Corita Kent, as well as my family’s hand-made quilts, and the stoneware jugs made by local potters.
-The visual and performing arts, and the natural world inspired my initial forays into painting and ceramics.